This is the main link page to all Sterry Family trees so far developed.

 Researchers: Josephine Stephens and Margot Wilkes, Queensland, Australia

-Now incorporating the Melbourne, Victoria, Australia tree.
-(Previously called William Ely Sterry branch)
+and the Melbourne, Victoria, Australia tree (previously called William Ely Sterry branch)

 Researchers: Michael Davies of Melbourne, Victoria, Australia

 William and his family emigrated to Victoria, Australia between 1855 and 1859.
 William is almost certainly the son of John Sterry (1779-1852/1860) and Mercy Ruddock on the Bury St Edmunds, Suffolk, UK line, even though his baptism has not been found.
 DNA evidence has now established that this line is definitely connected to the Bury St Edmunds line.]